-Data collected to support the SANDAG CMP include PeMS, transit operations, SANDAG count programs, and travel time data.
+Data collected to support the SANDAG CMP include: PeMS, transit operations, count programs, and travel time data.
 Routine review of performance measures on the CMP network allows SANDAG to determine if there has been a reduction of service.
-Early stages of the SOC reporting program compile these datasets and organize them for comparison over time.
+The SOC reporting program compiles these datasets and organizes them for comparison over time.
 This enables high-level system monitoring.